 An alternative treatment involves therapies that can be done to avoid conventional modes of treatment such as medicines and surgeries.
 Alternative treatment, such as acupuncture, isn’t backed by science but there is no evidence that it’s harmful to you, either.

-But some modern therapies, like laser pain therapy, are backed by science and the evidence suggests that this therapy really works.
+But some modern therapies, like laser pain therapy or expert dry needling Brisbane services, are backed by science and the evidence suggests that this therapy really works, so much so that they are used by physiotherapists around the world.

 So, you can try the following alternative treatments to heal faster and even avoid surgery.